 Olympique Lyonnais, 2018–

-The expectation that Atlético Madrid will resist signing Moussa Dembélé permanently places his future in doubt.
-He arrived in the Spanish capital, aged 24, to compete with Luis Suárez, Marcos Llorente and João Félix for selection, and in a team in which Álvaro Morata, Raúl Jiménez and Jackson Martínez had all recently struggled to establish themselves.
+Moussa Dembélé's return to Olympique Lyonnais, where he had produced his finest football, after spending the second half of 2020/21 on loan at Atlético Madrid perhaps came as little surprise.
+He arrived in the Spanish capital in January 2021, aged 24, to compete with Luis Suárez, Marcos Llorente and João Félix for selection, and in a team in which Álvaro Morata, Raúl Jiménez and Jackson Martínez had all recently struggled to establish themselves.

-Moving on loan, for a fee of £1.35m and the option for him to move permanently for a further £29.9m and £4.45m in add-ons, there was little question he saw his future away from Olympique Lyonnais.
-“He thinks it is the time to change club,” said Lyon’s sporting director Juninho.
-“He told me he has lost a bit of motivation.”
+Moving on loan, for a fee of £1.35m and the option for him to move permanently for a further £29.9m and £4.45m in add-ons, there was little question he saw his future away from Lyon.
+"He thinks it is the time to change club," said Lyon's sporting director Juninho at the time of his departure.
+"He told me he has lost a bit of motivation."
+His career is since being rebuilt.

 Dembélé's greatest strength comes in the runs he makes in behind (below).
 He often positions himself as centrally as possible so that he can receive beyond the opposition's defensive line but still within the width of the goal.
 He uses his impressive acceleration to move away from his markers, and gives himself the necessary time to compose himself while slowing down to shoot.
 He is usually calm when one-on-one with a goalkeeper, and therefore often finishes with ease.